alpinelinux/alpine-mksite/posts/Alpine-3.5.0-release.md

 ## New features and noteworthy changes

 - Switch from OpenSSL to LibreSSL
-- Support for aarch64 (uboot only fow now)
+- Support for aarch64 (uboot only for now)
-- Better ZFS support
+- Support for ZFS as root
 - PostgreSQL update to 9.6.x.
 See the [PostgreSQL documentation][0] for upgrade instructions
 - Samba 4.5.3